Semooretj/SURP/README.md

   To be used with the *compare_plank_rotations* notebook.

   To understand the effect of two rotation methods, this file has functions for generating residual, ratio and histogram plots of a rotated map.
-These functions were written specifically for evaluation with the Plank emission data.
+These functions were written specifically for evaluation with the Plank emission data.(Update: Now works with any map)

 - **superpixel_rotations.py**